oliver-hughes/blog-live/honey-i-shrunk-the-image/2021-11-16-honey-i-shrunk-the-image.md

 ## Smaller base image options

-The base ubuntu image is pretty gigantic, so what happens when you look for a smaller base image to run?
+The base ubuntu image is pretty gigantic, the actual Hello World is negligible in size compared to the overhead of the ubuntu base.
+So what other options are there for base images to use?

 ### [alpine](https://hub.docker.com/_/alpine)